 The StructuredProxyPushConsumer interface supports connections to the channel by suppliers who will push events to the channel as Structured Events.
-Through inheritance of the ProxyConsumer interface, the
+Through inheritance of the ProxyConsumer interface, the operation that will return the list of event types that consumers connected to the same channel are interested in receiving, and an operation that can return information about the instance's ability to accept a per-event QoS request.

-StructuredProxyPushConsumer interface supports administration of various QoS properties, administration of a list of associated filter objects, and a readonly attribute containing the reference of the SupplierAdmin object which created it.
-In addition, this inheritance implies that a StructuredProxyPushConsumer instance supports an operation which will return the list of event types which consumers connected to the same channel are interested in receiving, and an operation which can return information about the instance's ability to accept a per-event QoS request.
+StructuredProxyPushConsumer interface supports administration of various QoS properties, administration of a list of associated filter objects, and a readonly attribute containing the reference of the SupplierAdmin object that created it.
+In addition, this inheritance implies that a StructuredProxyPushConsumer instance supports an

 The StructuredProxyPushConsumer interface also inherits from the StructuredPushConsumer interface defined in the CosNotifyComm module.
-This interface supports the operation that enables a supplier of Structured Events to push them to the StructuredProxyPushConumer, and also the operation that can be invoked to close down the connection from the supplier to the StructuredProxyPushConsumer.
+This interface supports the operation that enables a supplier of Structured Events to push them to the StructuredProxyPushConumer, and also the operation that can be invoked to close down the connection from the supplier to the

+StructuredProxyPushConsumer.
 In addition, since the